A5 Invitation

+You can keep wording classic and traditional or be more creative and fun, it is up to you!
 Wedding invitation etiquette rules aren’t that complicated, they are much simpler and straightforward than you think and of course they’re there to serve as a guideline.
 The most important things is that have a beautiful wedding invitation that represents you, your love and the big day to come and communicates the vital details of the wedding.

 All wedding invitations should include the following elements:

-Who’s hosting
+• Who’s hosting

-The names of the bride and groom
+• The names of the couple to be married

-The location
+• The location of the ceremony

-Reception information
+• Reception information

-RSVP date and to whom
+• RSVP Date and to whom

 The Host Line: Who’s Hosting